terbo/docs/faq.md

 #### **What is an on-demand instance?**&#x20;

 On-demand instances are for non-interruptible workloads.
-You pay the on-demand price and cannot be displaced by other users as long as long as you have funds to keep your pod running.
+You pay the on-demand price and cannot be displaced by other users as long as you have funds to keep your pod running.

 #### **What is a spot instance?**